zchking/docs/pages/katalon-studio/docs/jenkins-integration.md

 > Your command should NOT include -noExit and -consoleLog parameters so that CI logs can be displayed directly from the job view

-2\.
-CI tool is installed and setup properly.
+2. CI tool is installed and setup properly.
 In this example, we will use [Jenkins](https://jenkins.io/), which is a popular CI and easy to integrate with.

+3. The command will invoke Katalon Studio for execution so a Katalon build is needed for each execution machine.

 Configuration Steps
 -------------------